nabajyotimodak/Terraform-Scripts/README.md

 Run [terraform apply --auto-approve] to apply the code for creating the resource.

 Run [terraform destroy --auto-approve] to delete the entire configuration/infrastructure created by the current code of terraform.

+Sometimes, configuring the AWS credentials also not initialize the backend.
+At that time, we can rin the init command in the bellow format:
+[ terraform init -backend-config="access_key=<your access key>" -backend-config="secret_key=<your secret key>" ]